gdanezis/PET-Exercises/Lab04Zkp/README.md

 ## TASK 6 -- (OPTIONAL) Prove that a ciphertext is either 0 or 1

 - You have to implement both proof and verification that an encrypted message under `pub` is 0 or 1 without revealing which.

+## TASK Q1 and Q2 -- Answer the two questions

+- In Q2 you are given a snippet of code, and a test for it.
+Do not forget to study both before answering the question.